Rafael Caro Quintero: Enrique "Kiki" Camarena

-Caro Quintero has also been accused of involvement in the murder of US Drug Enforcement Administration (DEA) agent Enrique "Kiki" Camarena Salazar.
-In November 1984, the Mexican authorities raided a 1000 ha ranch known as El Búfalo in the state of Chihuahua, owned by Caro Quintero.
+Caro Quintero has also been accused of involvement in the murder of U.S. Drug Enforcement Administration (DEA) agent Enrique "Kiki" Camarena Salazar.
+In November 1984, the Mexican authorities raided a 1000 ha ranch known as El Búfalo in Chihuahua, owned by Caro Quintero.
 The authorities reportedly burned more than 10,000 tons of marijuana – totaling a loss of around $160 million.
 Camarena, who had been working undercover in Mexico, was said to be responsible for leading the authorities to the ranch.
 This allegedly prompted Caro Quintero and other high-ranking members of the Guadalajara Cartel to seek revenge against the DEA and Camarena.
-In retribution, Camarena and his pilot Alfredo Zavala Avelar were kidnapped in Guadalajara on February 7, 1985, taken to a residence owned by Quintero located at 881 Lope de Vega in the colonia of Jardines del Bosque, in the western section of the city, brutally tortured, and murdered.
-Caro Quintero then left Mexico on March 9, 1985, with his associates and his girlfriend Sara Cristina Cosío Gaona.
-Mexican Judicial Police chief Armando Pavón Reyes, after receiving a US$300,000 bribe, reportedly allowed Caro Quintero to flee from the airport in Guadalajara, in a private jet, to seek refuge in Costa Rica.
-Pavón Reyes was fired shortly afterward, and was charged with bribery and complicity in the Camarena murder.
+In retribution, Camarena and his pilot Alfredo Zavala Avelar were kidnapped in Guadalajara on February 7, 1985, and taken to a residence owned by Caro Quintero located at 881 Lope de Vega in the colonia of Jardines del Bosque, in the western section of the city, brutally tortured, and murdered.
+Caro Quintero left Mexico on March 9, 1985, with his associates and girlfriend, Sara Cristina Cosío Gaona.
+Mexican Judicial Police chief Armando Pavón Reyes, after receiving a US$300,000 bribe, reportedly allowed Caro Quintero to flee from the airport in Guadalajara in a private jet to seek refuge in Costa Rica.
+Pavón Reyes was fired shortly afterward and was charged with bribery and complicity in the Camarena murder.

 Philanthropy

-Locals from Badiraguato, Sinaloa, Caro Quintero's hometown, recall that Caro Quintero was a benefactor in the area in the 1980s.
+Locals from Badiraguato, Sinaloa, Caro Quintero's hometown, recall that Caro Quintero was a benefactor in the 1980s.
 The town's mayor, Ángel Robles Bañuelos, said in a 2013 interview that Caro Quintero financed the construction of a 40 km highway in Badiraguato and helped electrify the area.
 The mayor recalled that before the highway was built, it would take days for people to travel in and out of Badiraguato.